 Our flagship school was founded in 2012 by Louise Batamuriza, a Rwandan teacher who retired in 2016.
 Bright School has expanded every year.
-It now features three delightful preschool classrooms with morning and afternoon sessions.
+It now features two delightful preschool classrooms with morning and afternoon sessions.
 In response to parent demand and TEACH Rwanda’s dedication to provide continuity of education, our first primary 1 class started in 2016.
 Each year, we will add another primary level through P6.

 Harmony School/Ready for Reading, Rwinkwavu

 The Rwinkwavu Community Library and Learning Center is home to one preschool classroom with morning and afternoon sessions.
 Jean d’Amour Ndizeye, the lead teacher, started working with TEACH Rwanda in 2013, and began teaching at the library in 2015.
 With a new facility and strong library leadership, Harmony School quickly moved from Project School status to Exemplary School status.

 Rwinkwavu is a small village on the road to Akagera National Wildlife Park.
 Although zebra, elephants, lions, giraffes, and baboons live just minutes away, few children or teachers in this low-income area ever have the opportunity to see them.
 Goats, cows, and chickens, on the other hand, are part of their lives.
 Teachers, especially those who live in Rwanda’s Eastern Province, and visitors to the library, find a remarkable, lively, modern classroom on site!

 Kigabiro Brilliant School, Gasabo District, Nduba Sector

-This new public school, located in an impoverished area just outside of the nation’s capital, opened its doors in March 2016 after months of planning.
-Damascene, the Head Master, and his staff have been working diligently to learn new teaching strategies and set up their classrooms, which are so different than anything they have ever experienced.
+This public school, located in an impoverished area just outside of the nation’s capital, opened its doors in March 2016 after months of planning.
+Damascene, the first Head Master, and his staff have worked diligently to learn new teaching strategies and set up their classrooms, which are so different than anything they have ever experienced.
 These teachers are creative and passionate about their work.